ibid-11962/Set/README.md

    ======================================================
 ```

 This is a port of the popular real-time card game "Set" for the ti83+/ti84+ graphing calculators.
 It was programmed in Axe Parser and compiled to z80 assembly.
+It features a full AI, "perfect" greyscale (achieved my flashing pixels in sync with the screen's refresh rate), and some configurable diffulty settings.

 This game is best played on the ti83+SE/ti84+/ti84+SE calculators.